George Caswall

 Sir George Caswall (died 1742) of Muddiford Court, Fenchurch Street, London was a British banker and politician who sat in the House of Commons between 1717 and 1741.

-Caswell was the eldest son of James Caswall of Leominster, Herefordshire.
+Religiously a Baptist, Caswall was the eldest son of James Caswall of Leominster, Herefordshire.
 He married Mary Brassey, daughter of John Brassey, a banker of Lombard Street, London.
 He became a partner in the firm Turner, Sawbridge and Caswall, bankers, operating as the Sword Blade Company of which he was a Director in 1701.
 The Sword Blade Company were bankers to the South Sea Company of which he became a Director in 1711.

 Caswall was elected as Whig Member of Parliament for Leominster, at a by-election on 19 March 1717.
 The election was declared void on 30 May on account of Caswall's bribery, but Caswall was returned again at the rerun on 17 June 1717.
 He was knighted on 10 February 1718.
 He lost his Directorship of the South Sea Company in 1718, but was Sheriff of London from 1720 to 1721.